JoseNunoOliveira/jno/costa/costa2.md

 Among the 5 recipients + 21 individuals mentioned more than once,

-start from names in full:
+start from the names given in full:

    * Manuel Gomes Costa Pacheco
    * Pedro Pereira Sampaio.